 Your Cart is empty

-This was, for the era, a typical one-day festival put on by the University of the Pacific, whose home was in Stockton in Northern California, not the one on Teesside where I grew up!
+This was a typical one-day festival put on by the University of the Pacific, whose home was in Stockton in Northern California, not the one on Teesside where I grew up!

 Held at Pacific Memorial Stadium which was a 28,000-seat outdoor multi-purpose stadium, built in 1950 and which put on a few festivals back in the day before closing its doors in 1988.

-The bill was drawn from San Franciscan bands all of whom were on the book of Fillmore promoter Bill Graham’s talent agency books.
+The bill was drawn from San Franciscan bands all of whom were on Fillmore promoter Bill Graham’s talent agency books.

 Santana headlined, supported by Cold Blood, the Sons of Champlin, Elvin Bishop, Sanpaku - a 7-piece jazz-rock band from Sacramento, and Country Weather, a psychedelic band from ‘Frisco who were always around but never got a record deal.